RealTschoegl/StockBot/README.md

 - [ ] Add backup values from other APIs

-- [ ] Use another API for stock-prices
+- [ ] Use Tradier API for stock-prices

 - [ ] Change existing questions to jquery using AlloyUI